Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Methodology

 \section{Methodology}

 The overview of the proposed AL pipeline for 3D object detection is presented in Fig.~\ref{FigPipeline}.
-AL is an iterative process where in each cycle, an informative subset of samples are selected based on an acquisition function.
-The selected samples are then sent to an oracle for annotation and the model is updated on all the samples annotated so far.
-The process is iterated until the annotation budget is exhausted.
-In the following, we will first introduce the diversity-based AL framework.
-We then describe in details our proposed acquisition function that incorporates novel spatial and temporal diversity objectives.
-Finally, we present a realistic method to measure annotation cost.
+AL is an iterative process in which an informative subset of samples is selected based on an acquisition function in each cycle.
+The selected samples are then sent to an oracle for annotation, and the model is updated on all the annotated samples so far.
+The process is repeated until the annotation budget is exhausted.
+First, we introduce the diversity-based AL framework.
+We then provide a detailed description of our proposed acquisition function that incorporates novel spatial and temporal diversity objectives.
+Finally, we present a realistic method for measuring annotation cost.